A workshop on action and non-action.

 This month's contents:

-• Want to meet some of the Forum authors in person?
+Want to meet some of the Forum authors in person?
 Interested in meeting other Forum readers?
-The next TAT meeting will be held on the weekend of Sept.
-1-3.
-Click here for more information on the meeting schedule and programs.
-Click here for the new What Is Spiritual Action?
-DVD of the April 2006 conference, which featured several Forum contributors as speakers.
+Watch for more information on the meeting schedule and programs.

 by Dan Garmat and Heidi Munn